mshea/lazy_gm_tools/5e_monsters/monsters_md/spellhound.md

 ### Actions
 - **Multiattack:** The spellhound makes two bite attacks.
 - **Bite:** Melee Weapon Attack: +6 to hit, reach 5 ft., one target.
 Hit: 11 (2d6 + 4) piercing damage.
 If the target is a creature, it must succeed on a DC 14 Strength saving throw or be knocked prone.
 - **Nullifying Howl (1/Day):** The spellhound lets out a high-pitched, multiphonic howl to disrupt magical effects within 60 feet of it.
 Any spell of 3rd level or lower within the area ends.
 For each spell of 4th-level or higher in the area, the spellhound makes an ability check, adding its Constitution modifier to the roll.
 The DC equals 10 + the spell’s level.
-On a success, the spell ends.

-In addition, each spellcaster within 30 feet of the spellhound that can hear the howl must succeed on a DC 14 Constitution saving throw or be stunned until the end of its next turn.
+On a success, the spell ends.<br><br>In addition, each spellcaster within 30 feet of the spellhound that can hear the howl must succeed on a DC 14 Constitution saving throw or be stunned until the end of its next turn.